 This picture shows the graphite structure.
 There are hexagonal rings of carbon atoms, which link together to make sheets.
 The bonds in the sheets are covalent, so each sheet is very strong.
 The bonds holding the layers together are much weaker.
 This means that the layers can slide over each other easily.
 When you write with a pencil, the 'lead' in the middle is actually graphite.
 As you write, flakes of graphite are broken off the pencil lead and stick to the paper.

 The other important difference between diamond and graphite is that graphite conducts electricity, unlike diamond.
 Each carbon atom in graphite makes three covalent bonds in the layer.
 That means there is a spare, delocalised bond which sits between the layers.
 These can move, which allows graphite to conduct electricity.

-Even though diamond and graphite are both made of carbon atoms, the way the atoms are joined together is more important in explaining why diamond and graphite behave they ways they do.
+Even though diamond and graphite are both made of carbon atoms, the way the atoms are joined together is important in explaining why diamond and graphite behave in they ways they do.